 Open space can be thought of as all of the protected and unprotected undeveloped land that exists in Pelham.
 These lands include forests, farms, fields (including athletic fields), wetlands, and other ecosystems.
-Open spaces benefit the community in many ways including:
+Open spaces benefit the community in many ways:

-- Helping to preserve the town's rural heritage. - Protecting the quality of Pelham's drinking water. - Preserving Pelham's scenic vistas, forests, • and wildlife habitat. - Helping to stabilize taxes open space has less impact on municipal services than developed land. - Encouraging stewardship and the enjoyment of land and water resources.
+- Help to preserve the town's rural character. - Protects the quality of Pelham's drinking water. - Preserve Pelham's scenic vistas, forests, and wildlife habitat. - Help to stabilize taxes open space has less impact on municipal services than developed land. - Encourage stewardship and the enjoyment of land and water resources.

-Image Source: Pelham Trails Facebook Page Pelham has an active and engaged approach to conservation, and the town and its residents have demonstrated they are willing to invest in natural resource protection.
+Pelham has an active and engaged approach to conservation, and the town and its residents have demonstrated they are willing to invest in natural resource protection.
 Since 2002, open space lands have doubled as a result of the Town's ambitious investment in open space protection led by the Conservation Commission.